marco-calautti/DeltaPatcher/README.md

 Last, but not the least, Delta Patcher is GPL2'd and cross-platform: it runs fine on Windows and Linux and should compile on MacOS too.

 ## How to build
-Delta Patcher has been successfully built on Windows, Ubuntu 22.04 and Fedora 36.
+Delta Patcher has been successfully built on Windows 10, Ubuntu 22.04 and Fedora 36.

 ### Windows